monoteba/photoshop-scripts/Export Layers And Groups To Files/README.md

 ### Trim

-Trim the image (remove transparent pixels) before exporting.
+Crops the image by surrounding transparent pixels.

 ### Layer Colors